Getting Started

 New-HoloDeckConfig -Description <Description> -TargetHost <Target vCenter/ESX IP/FQDN> -Username <username> -Password <password>

-Multiple config files can be created by running the below command multiple times for different use-cases such as 1 config for VCF 5.2 deployment and another for VCF 9.0 deployment.
+Multiple config files can be created by running the above command multiple times for different use-cases such as 1 config for VCF 5.2 deployment and another for VCF 9.0 deployment.

 To check which config is currently loaded in your powershell session, run the below command and check the config ID or description: